Ramaswamy embraces ‘outsider’ label as he takes on Trump

-Recent national surveys have shown Ramaswamy, who’s built a national brand for himself as an “anti-woke” crusader, in the single digits while former President Trump widely leads the 2024 Republican field.
+Recent national surveys have shown Ramaswamy, who’s built a national brand for himself as an “anti-woke” crusader, polling in the single digits, while former President Trump widely leads the 2024 Republican field.

-But the 37-year-old believes his unconventional bona fides will help him carve out his own lane in the 2024 cycle, much like they did for Trump in 2016.
+But the 37-year-old believes his unconventional bona fides will help him carve out his own lane in the 2024 cycle, much Trump’s did in 2016.

 Ramaswamy launched his presidential campaign in February after building in his reputation as the author of “Woke, Inc.” and the founder of biotech firm Roivant Sciences.